pearlhamilton/journal-server/README.md

 # journal-server

-Thanks for the help guys!
+This branch is for the creation of a search-by-keyword feature!

+Any questions, just ask Elwin.  :)